Facebook and Trump are at a turning point in their long, tortured relationship

 But the events at the Capitol in January were the last straw.

 The Oversight Board is evaluating the determination — which Facebook says was made during extenuating circumstances — at the company’s request.
 Facebook says the rulings of the independent, 20-member body are binding.
-The company does have a hand in picking board members, which include a Nobel Laureate and a former Danish Prime Minister, and paying them through a separate trust.
+The company does have a hand in picking board members, which include a Nobel laureate and a former Danish prime minister, and paying them through a separate trust.

 “This is just the start of an experiment, but it can’t be where it ends.” said Evelyn Douek, a lecturer on free speech issues at Harvard Law School.
 “In some sense, we are all playing Facebook’s game by taking the Board seriously as a legitimate institution.
 On the other hand, no one has a better alternative right now.”